 Concerned about developing heart problems?

 If you are worried about developing heart problems, talk to your doctor.
 He or she will advise you about what you can do to reduce your risk, and maintain or improve your heart health, particularly if there is a history of cardiovascular problems in your family.
-You can also consider taking a natural supplement.

 Please note: This is educational information only and should not be used for diagnosis.
 For more information on heart health, consult your healthcare professional.